Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Receiver Processing

 where the last integral can be computed by integrating it by parts $L-1$ times.
 Finally, by taking the derivative of $1-P\left(\frac{X}{Y+1}>z\right)$ we obtain the pdf of the SINR given $L$ interferers:

 and it can be seen that for a special case of $L=0$ the expression reduces to a simple exponential distribution.

-It would be tempting to consider the final SINR as a sum of $K$ independent RV's where SINR from a single slot is a mixture of $f_{SINR}(z;\theta | L)p_{I}(L|U)$ for $L=0,\dots, U-1$.
-However, such a na\"ive approach does not provide a good approximation (especially when applied to the patterns from Steiner system) as it significantly underestimates the contribution of the interference-free slots, which contribute the most to the combined power\footnote{To see why, consider two users employing patterns from the Steiner system.
-For a given slot, there is a certain probability of collision, which means that by treating them independently we include cases with $1,\dots,t-1,\dots, K$ collisions.
-Meanwhile, Steiner system guarantees that two users will share at most $t-1$ slots.}.
-Instead, let us first condition on the number of interference-free slots $K'$ (given by \eqref{eq:collfree:random}, \eqref{eq:collfree:steiner}).
-Notice, however, that fixing $K'$ has an implications for the distribution of interferers in the remaining slots.
-Namely, by fixing $K'$ we implicitly reduce the number of available patterns (in case of Steiner system) or slots (in case of random selection).
+Because $L$ is a random variable, it needs to be marginalized out.
+To do that, let us condition on the number of interference-free slots $K'$ (given by \eqref{eq:collfree:random}, \eqref{eq:collfree:steiner}).
+Notice, that fixing $K'$ has an implications for the distribution of interferers in the remaining slots.
+Namely, by fixing $K'$ we implicitly exclude some patterns (in case of Steiner system) or slots (in case of random selection).
 Hence, we introduce the modified version of the expressions \eqref{eq:interferers:random}, \eqref{eq:interferers:steiner}:

 Secondly, if the slot contains interference, then by definition $L>0$ so the case $L=0$ has to be excluded and the distribution re-normalized.
 Taking all this into account, the distribution of the SINR in the interfered slot becomes